JonasGruenwald/ffig/README.md

 output will go into `build/dev/javascript/wobble`.
 Run **first** the Gleam build and **second** the Typescript build.

-This won't work for a published library (like this one) because your project can't be built by the Gleam build tool alone that way.
+This won't work for a library (like this one) because your project can't be built by the Gleam build tool alone that way.
-For a published library the simplest way is likely to include the typescript build output in the `src` directory.
+For a library the simplest way is likely to include the typescript build output in the `src` directory.

 ## Usage